Shahid429/X-Reply-AI/README.md

-# X AI Reply Generator
+# FlashReply X

-A Chrome extension that helps you generate thoughtful and engaging replies to X (Twitter) posts using OpenAI's GPT-4 model.
+A Chrome extension that helps you generate thoughtful and engaging replies to X (Twitter) posts using AI.
+Quickly craft professional, context-aware responses with just one click.

 ## Features

 - Add an "AI Reply" button to every X (Twitter) post
 - Generate context-aware, natural-sounding replies with one click
-- Secure storage of your OpenAI API key
+- Secure storage of your API key
 - Clean and intuitive user interface
 - Works with both light and dark themes
+- Fast and lightweight extension
+- No unnecessary permissions
+- Regular updates and improvements

 ## Installation